corsairmarks/terraform_to_pc_nuked_pd/mod/README.md

 ## Known Issues

-Overrides three scripted triggers and one scripted effect from "'Terraform' to Tomb World" in order to add Planetary Diversity support.
-Expect to see four entries in the error.log file similar to these:
+Overrides four scripted triggers and one scripted effect from "'Terraform' to Tomb World" in order to add Planetary Diversity support.
+Expect to see five entries in the error.log file similar to these:

 ```
-[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_habitable already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 82
+[00:53:03][game_singleobjectdatabase.h:165]: Object with key: eligible_pc_nuked_terraform_habitable already exists, using the one at  file: common/scripted_triggers/02_terraform_to_pc_nuked_pd_scripted_trigger_overrides.txt line: 3
-[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_hostile already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 99
+[00:53:03][game_singleobjectdatabase.h:165]: Object with key: eligible_pc_nuked_terraform_hostile already exists, using the one at  file: common/scripted_triggers/02_terraform_to_pc_nuked_pd_scripted_trigger_overrides.txt line: 113
-[00:40:19][game_singleobjectdatabase.h:147]: Object with key: eligible_pc_nuked_terraform_unhabitable already exists, using the one at  file: common/scripted_triggers/terraform_to_pc_nuked_scripted_triggers.txt line: 108
+[00:53:03][game_singleobjectdatabase.h:165]: Object with key: eligible_pc_nuked_terraform_unhabitable already exists, using the one at  file: common/scripted_triggers/02_terraform_to_pc_nuked_pd_scripted_trigger_overrides.txt line: 134
+[00:53:03][game_singleobjectdatabase.h:165]: Object with key: is_nuked_species already exists, using the one at  file: common/scripted_triggers/02_terraform_to_pc_nuked_pd_scripted_trigger_overrides.txt line: 186
-[00:40:19][game_singleobjectdatabase.h:147]: Object with key: post_terraform_to_pc_nuked already exists, using the one at  file: common/scripted_effects/terraform_to_pc_nuked_scripted_effects.txt line: 3
+[00:53:03][game_singleobjectdatabase.h:165]: Object with key: post_terraform_to_pc_nuked already exists, using the one at  file: common/scripted_effects/02_terraform_to_pc_nuked_pd_scripted_effect_overrides.txt line: 3
 ```

 ## Changelog

 * 1.0.0 Initial version
 * 2.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for effects and triggers
+* 2.1.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Account for new radiotrophic variants
+    * Support changes to terraforming frozen worlds (you can still nuke them if they have the `frozen_terraforming_candidate` modifier)
+    * Improve check for "is a species "'nuked?'"
+    * Add terraform links for Planetary Diversity classes that are new (tidally-locked, super-habitable, and cave variants, plus five rare worlds)

 ## Source Code